akamai/terraform-provider-akamai/docs/resources/appsec_eval.md

 # akamai_appsec_eval

-(Beta) Use the `akamai_appsec_eval` resource to perform evaluation mode operations such as Start, Stop, Restart, Update, or Complete.
+Use the `akamai_appsec_eval` resource to perform evaluation mode operations such as Start, Stop, Restart, Update, or Complete.

 ## Example Usage